Srijan-D/Next-Auth/README.md

 # Next-Auth
-Implementation of NextAuth.js  for authentication using Nextjs
+Implementation of NextAuthJS  for authentication using Nextjs

 prior to this we need to add the callback url in the applications